LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 1. Open the domain.
 2. Click **Model Tester** in the upper-left corner.
 3. Click **Test Reports** tab.
-4. In the dashboard that lists the reports, select the checkbox for both reports.
+4. In the dashboard that lists the reports, select the checkboxes for both reports.
 5. Click **Compare Reports** in the upper-right corner.

     SCREEN